ankitvashisht12/vision-saviour/README.md

 # Vision Saviour : Protect Your Eye Vision with 20-20-20 Rule

-Vision Saviour is a chrome extension that notify user after every 20 minutes to take 20 seconds break and look 20 feet away.
+Vision Saviour is a browser extension that notify user after every 20 minutes to take 20 seconds break and look 20 feet away.
 This 20-20-20 Rule can protect user's eye vision.

 Want to know more about 20-20-20 rule and how does it helps in preventing eye strain ?